tldr-pages/tldr/pages/common/npm-whoami.md

 > Display npm username.
 > More information: <https://docs.npmjs.com/cli/whoami>.

-- Display npm username of currently logged-in user:
+- Display username of the currently logged-in user:

 `npm whoami`

-- Display npm username of current user in specific registry:
+- Display username of the current user in the specific registry:

 `npm whoami --registry={{registry_url}}`